 A FVO in Tasmania only takes effect if the defendant was in court when the order was made or if a copy of the order has been given to them.
 If neither of these has occurred, a defendant cannot be convicted for breaching a FVO.

 If you have been charged with breaching a FVO in Tasmania, you should get legal advice before entering a plea of guilty or not guilty.
-A lawyer will also be able to tell you if there are any possible defences you can raise, such as that you were not aware of the FVO and can assist you to apply for bail.
+A lawyer will also be able to tell you if there are any possible defences you can raise, such as that you were not aware of the Family Violence Order and can assist you to apply for bail.

 What is the penalty for breaching a Family Violence Order?

 The penalty for breaching a FVO in Tasmania depends on whether the defendant has previously breached an order.
-If it is your first offence, the maximum penalty is a fine up to 20 penalty units ($3,140 at the time of writing) or imprisonment for up to 12 months.
+If it is your first offence, the maximum penalty is a fine up to 20 penalty units or imprisonment for up to 12 months.